gdalle/HiddenMarkovModels.jl/docs/src/benchmarks.md

 In addition, OpenBLAS threads have [negative interactions](https://github.com/JuliaLang/julia/issues/44201#issuecomment-1585656581) with Julia threads.
 To overcome this obstacle, we run the Julia benchmarks (and only those) with `OPENBLAS_NUM_THREADS=1`.

+## Acknowledgements

+A big thank you to [Maxime Mouchet](https://www.maxmouchet.com/) and [Jacob Schreiber](https://jmschrei.github.io/), the respective lead devs of HMMBase.jl and pomegranate, for their help.